djibe/Android-tutorials/README.md

 ---

-## Samsung Galaxy S8
+## Samsung Galaxy S8 and S8+

-You can upgrade your Samsung Galaxy S8 (dreamtlte/Exynos SOC) from stock to Android 13 / LineageOS 20.
+You can upgrade your Samsung Galaxy S8 (dreamtlte/Exynos SOC) and S8+ (dream2lte) from stock to Android 13 / LineageOS 20.

 Tutorial is here: <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s8-stock-to-android-13.4599235/>